MCA AWARDS 2024 CATEGORIES

 15. Rising Star

 We welcome entries from individuals with 0 to 3 years of consulting experience in their first job who have demonstrated they have great potential in their consulting career and are already beginning to demonstrate the positive impact they will make in the sector and in their workplace.
 Individuals need to demonstrate they make an active and significant contribution to their organisation’s performance.

 Individual consultants may enter who can demonstrate exceptional performance in building and leading project teams of consultants and working effectively with clients in that role.

 This Award is open to consultants in any service line who have made a significant personal contribution to thought leadership in their specialist field.
 This might be in the form of research papers, blogs, engagement in management and public policy debates or contributions to a wider understanding of the role and value of consulting itself.

-Consultants may enter who can demonstrate significant and sustained achievement over a number of years in their chosen field of consulting.
-Successful candidates are likely to be able to provide evidence of strong client support, major impact within their own firm and their individual commitment to the principles of Consulting Excellence.
+Consultants should enter if they can demonstrate significant and sustained achievement over a number of years and not less than two decades in the consulting industry.
+They should provide evidence of significant achievement in the last 24 months in their chosen field of consulting.
+Successful candidates must be able to provide evidence of the delivery of outstanding client outcomes and impact on their own firms.
 Judges will be looking for consultants who have made a significant contribution to the success of the consulting industry and its development through the quality of their work and individual approach.

-This Award is open to all consulting firms which have been operating for less than 10 years.
+This Award is open to all consulting firms which have been operating for less than 7 years and have not been part of any other consultancy firm in the past i.e., a new entrant.
 The consultancy must demonstrate their client focus, delivery excellence, commitment to their people and operational excellence via a presentation to the judging panel.